In Home Services

 SeniorAge maintains a list of independent providers offering in-home help in the Greene and Christian county areas.

-SeniorAge has trained experts that can help Identify services and programs that enable individuals live independently at home.
-Our care coordinators use a 17-page assessment that helps identify critical points of need.
-This in-depth assessment inclu…
+SeniorAge has trained experts that can help identify services and programs that enable individuals to live independently at home.
+Our care coordinators use a multi page assessment to identify critical points of need.
+This in-depth assessment will eva…

 What Type of Home is Best For You

-When considering which type of housing Is best for you or a loved one, consider the needs, wants, and personality of your family member when making this determnation.
-For some people, staying in their current home works best. , but for others, there…
+When considering which type of housing is best for you or a loved one, consider the needs, wants, and personality of your family member when making this determination.
+For some people, staying in their current home works best, but for others, there m…

 Hospice provides personalized care and comfort designed to meet the physical, spiritual, emotional, and social needs of an individual facing a life-limiting diagnosis, as well as the needs of his or her primary caregiver and family members.
 A team of…